NickSchmitt/muserv2/README.md

 - A social credit system to encourage positivity.

-##### These are the people we would like to thank, and these are the licenses we have, and the inspirations we would like to cite.
+##### Here we mention the people we would like to thank, the are the licenses we have, and the inspirations we would like to cite.